Image Copyright : rudall30 @123RF

 Strategic Decisions are usually infrequent e.g. annually but can have a huge impact on the organisation.
 For example

 The impact of these types of decision is of a medium nature in terms of risk to the organisation and impact on profitability.

 The data used to drive this type of decision is usually found in summaries of routine transactions e.g. sales orders from the next level or classification.

 Operational or Routine Decisions are usually very frequent e.g. hourly, daily but can have a lesser impact on the organisation.
 For example

 The data used to drive this decision type is usually prescribed or defined in the procedures and rules of the organisation.

-Find out more about decision making:
+Find out more about decision making - see the following links: